Which Hormones Influence the Menstrual Cycle?

 - Vaginal cycle: similar to the endometrial cycle, there’s a thickening until ovulation, and if there’s no fertilization it sheds.

 - Breast cycle: the breasts get bigger before menstruation, and they may feel tender.
-It’s inconsistent and every person experiences it differently.
+However, this symptom is inconsistent and everyone experiences it differently.

 Keep reading: Is it True That Women’s Periods Synchronize?